yoyoberenguer/EPROM/README.md

     programming mode.

-I choose the option 2, since the current requirement used by the prototype was close to 200 - 300 mA during the prototype testing (mainly due to 7-seg display and diodes used for the 15-bit counter).
+I choose the option 2, since the current requirement used by the prototype was close to 200 - 300 mA during testing (mainly due to the 7-seg display and diodes used for the 15-bit counter).
 A DC to DC +5v converter build from one or 2 AA battery will produce a maximum current of 200mA and not provide enough current for the prototype.
 This circuit is protected against the main power supply voltages inversion with the schotky diode 1N5817,